Creating user accounts

 Creating a new user account in a Linux operating system involves several steps, including user creation, specifying user details, setting a password, and configuring user permissions.

-commands, which are common in many Linux distributions.
+Note: The following instructions are for systems using the useradd and passwd commands, which are common in many Linux distributions.
 Some distributions may use different tools or have graphical user interfaces for user management.

 -